crispinalan/talkcalendar/README.md

 The Gtk4.0 GUI toolkit is licensed using LGPLv2.1.
 Consequently, Talk Calendar has been licensed using the GNU Lesser General Public License version 2 or later to be compatible with Gtk.

 When you combine software to produce a larger work both licenses should be compatible.
 This is relevant with regard to combining this software with an external speech synthesiser.
-Open source licenses and their compatibility is disussed in this [article](https://janelia-flyem.github.io/licenses.html) and [here](https://www.gnu.org/licenses/gpl-faq.en.html).
-Some open source licences are not compatible with each other as discussed in this video [Compatibility in Open Source Licenses](https://www.youtube.com/watch?v=B0aMYeMv-8I) and so cannot be used together.
-This version of Talk Calendar does **not** use an external speech engine to avoid license incompatibility issues and uses it own voice, concatenation and audio player code.
+Open source licenses and their compatibility is discussed in this [article](https://janelia-flyem.github.io/licenses.html) and [here](https://www.gnu.org/licenses/gpl-faq.en.html).
+Surprisingly some open source licences are just not compatible with each other as discussed in this video [Compatibility in Open Source Licenses](https://www.youtube.com/watch?v=B0aMYeMv-8I) and so cannot be used together.
+This version of Talk Calendar does **not** use an external speech engine to avoid license incompatibility issues and uses it own voice and audio concatenation code.

+This is a hobby project.
+C++ and Qt were used to develop the original calendar project but when the Qt Company announced that the Qt LTS versions and the offline installer were to become commercial-only [Qt licensing changes](https://www.qt.io/blog/qt-offering-changes-2020) I decided to completely re-write the project code from scratch using the [Gtk](https://www.gtk.org/) toolkit.
+This was a steep learning curve.
+A good open source alternative to Qt for C++ GUI development is [CopperSpice](https://www.copperspice.com/).
+CopperSpice was derived from Qt 4.8 and is under the LGPL 2.1 license.
+For more details on the Qt license situation see the article entitled [The Qt Company Is Tomorrow Moving Qt 5.15 To Its Commercial-Only LTS Phase](https://www.phoronix.com/scan.php?page=news_item&px=Qt-5.15-LTS-Commercial-Phase).

 ## Acknowledgements